dwinterLA-zz/ground-source/index.md

 ---
 intro_image: "/images/mobile-about-img-1.png"
-intro_paragraph: 'GROUNDSOURCE is a Los Angeles based full-service commercial real estate firm that specializes in representing tenants, landlords and investors.
+intro_paragraph: GROUNDSOURCE is a Los Angeles based full-service commercial real estate firm that specializes in representing tenants, landlords and investors.
 Experience in the L.A. marketplace lets it combine extensive insider knowledge with trusted partnerships to create unparalleled value.
 A boutique firm, it offers clients prestigious